1iveowl/CosmosResourceTokenBroker/README.md

 14. Click **Save and continue**.
 15. Click **Grant admin consent**.

 That's it.
-Azure AD B2C is now configured.
+Azure AD B2C is now configured with the new scopes and permissions, which will now be part of the access token granted by Azure AD B2C for authenticated users.

 ## Step 2: Implementing the Resource Token Broker